JavaGT/wearetheuniversity.org/source/blog/2024/08/31/student-opinions-cuts.md

 ---

 Logic and Computation is a tiny degree that most people take as a double major.
-I doubt it would survive if the cuts happen.
+I doubt it would survive if the cuts happen.---

----

 They would make my third/half my second year undoable.
 You simply cannot cover enough content in these courses.
-The University is making it certain it will get none of the great research benefits of having students affiliated with this university actually be good reasearchers that succeed in their fields.
+The University is making it certain it will get none of the great research benefits of having students affiliated with this university actually be good reasearchers that succeed in their fields.---

----

 Lack of cohesion and order, difficulty in planning the degree, and the disappearance of integral areas of study

 ---